GreenDelta/epd-editor/README.md

 Also, when updating the target platform it is probably required to update the product configuration in `app.product`.
 Just remove and re-add all required plugins.
-It is important to set the start levels for the following plugings to these values:
+It is important to set the start levels for the following plugins to these values:

 ```xml
 <configurations>